justanirudh/Twitter-2/README.md

 4. "get: [# | @]" - getting all tweets that have a particular hashtag or a particular mention
 5. "retweet: [TWEET_ID]" - retweeting a tweet that came in a user's feed from another user.

-#modifications to the engine (Engine using Phoenix)
+#modifications to the engine (Changed in engine using Phoenix)
 I had to do a few modifications to the engine to work with channels
 1. I added a new table that saves mapping of userid to channel-pid.
 This helps in efficient forwarding of feed information to subscribers of a user that just tweeted
 2. Addition of a subscribers column to userid-subscribedto table for efficient retreival of subscribers for a user